A Kindly Boot

 I suspect I should, but in the tabla rasa modus described above, it is difficult to retain the over-all plan.
 I wanted to make a humanly human ritual that would address our chronic post-traumatic stress dysfunction.
 In my dreams, it would break the taboo of naming our collective denial mechanism, and result in a uniquely liberating agent with which to spur many a constructive discussion.
 We have known about ecological breakdown since when? – The Limits to Growth, 1972?
 I’m a parent; my thoroughly bribed generation hasn’t really lifted a finger.
 Every international congress of concerned citizens that I attend, strands upon the same issue.
 We know the problems, we can’t envisage anything more than discussing minutiae.
 At this moment, the results of the experiment are at best inconclusive, but I am distinctly looking forward to bringing it all back home.

-This project has been enriched through the contributions of Synnøve Lundvold, Steven Bush, Andrzej Sadowski, Mgunga Mwa Mnyenyelwa, Wraphuset, Smarani Huxtable, Linda Griffiths, Guro Ekeland, Gertrude Deutschmann, Arild Veste, Ingvild Hellesøy, Vinay Gupta, Bergen Kommune Kulturavdeling & Stiftelsen 3,14, Rolf Vårdal.
+This project has been enriched through the contributions of Synnøve Lundevold, Steven Bush, Andrzej Sadowski, Mgunga Mwa Mnyenyelwa, Wraphuset, Smarani Huxtable, Linda Griffiths, Guro Ekeland, Gertrude Deutschmann, Arild Vestre, Ingvild Hellesøy, Vinay Gupta, Bergen Kommune Kulturavdeling & Stiftelsen 3,14, Rolf Vårdal.
 Thanks.